Nose Ring Stuck: Tips And Methods To Remove It

 After obtaining the piercing, if your nose screw is stuck or the ends flip down, allow it a week; this problem will usually go away on its own.
 Visit your piercer if the jewelry is still loose and unpleasant after that time.

-They can occasionally tighten the nose screw without removing it to help it stay in place while still allowing for good healing.
 Once the piercing has healed fully, you can have it twisted for the ultimate close, personalized fit, or choose for a shorter post entirely.

 Some General Tips To Remove The Stuck Nose Piercing